amitchatterjee/docriver/readme-development.txt

 # Add to ~/.bashrc
 # Change the line below to point to the root of the docriver source
 export DOCRIVER_GW_HOME=$HOME/git/docriver
-# Make changes to the env.sh file if needed
+# Make changes to the env.sh file as needed
 source $DOCRIVER_GW_HOME/env.sh
 source ~/docriver-venv/bin/activate
 # Exit the shell and create a new one before continuing further